mbcellphone/algorithms/README.md

 Original array: [12, 11, 13, 5, 6]
 Sorted array: [5, 6, 11, 12, 13]

+Let’s move on to the Quicksort algorithm, another popular and efficient sorting method, also from Chapter 7 of the book.

+Quicksort Algorithm (from the book)

+Quicksort is a divide-and-conquer algorithm that:
+	1. Selects a pivot element.
+	2. Partitions the array such that elements smaller than the pivot are moved to its left, and elements larger are moved to its right.
+	3. Recursively applies the same process to the left and right subarrays.

+Python Implementation

+def quicksort(arr):
+    """
+    Sorts an array using the Quicksort algorithm.
+    :param arr: List of numbers to sort.
+    :return: None (in-place sorting).
+    """
+    def partition(low, high):
+        # Select the last element as the pivot
+        pivot = arr[high]
+        i = low - 1  # Pointer for the smaller element

+        for j in range(low, high):
+            # If the current element is smaller than or equal to the pivot
+            if arr[j] <= pivot:
+                i += 1  # Increment the index of the smaller element arr[i], arr[j] = arr[j], arr[i]  # Swap

+        # Place the pivot element at the correct position
+        arr[i + 1], arr[high] = arr[high], arr[i + 1]
+        return i + 1

+    def quicksort_helper(low, high):
+        if low < high:
+            # Partition the array and get the pivot index
+            pivot_index = partition(low, high)

+            # Recursively apply to the left and right subarrays
+            quicksort_helper(low, pivot_index - 1)
+            quicksort_helper(pivot_index + 1, high)

+    quicksort_helper(0, len(arr) - 1)

+# Example usage
+if __name__ == "__main__":
+    # Test Quicksort
+    print("Testing Quicksort")
+    array = [10, 7, 8, 9, 1, 5]
+    print("Original array:", array)
+    quicksort(array)
+    print("Sorted array:", array)

+Explanation

+	1. Partition Function:
+	•	Chooses the last element as the pivot.
+	•	Rearranges the array so that elements smaller than the pivot come before it, and larger elements go after it.
+	•	Returns the index of the pivot after partitioning.
+	2. Recursive Helper Function:
+	•	Recursively sorts the left and right subarrays until the entire array is sorted.
+	3. Base Case:
+	•	The recursion stops when the low index is no longer less than the high index.

+Example Output

+Input:

+array = [10, 7, 8, 9, 1, 5]

+Output:

+Testing Quicksort
+Original array: [10, 7, 8, 9, 1, 5]
+Sorted array: [1, 5, 7, 8, 9, 10]

+Let me know if you want to dive into:
+	•	Analyzing the time complexity of Quicksort.
+	•	Optimizing the pivot selection (e.g., using the median-of-three method).
+	•	Moving to the next algorithm, such as Heapsort!

 Let me know if you’d like to optimize this further, compare it to other sorting methods, or move on to the next algorithm!